Best Tire Inflators

 - EPAuto 12V DC Portable Digital Tire Inflator – Best lightweight tire inflator

 - Viair 00088 88P Portable Air Compressor – Best offroad and truck tire inflator

-- SUPERIOR NEW PUMP - NEW best in class pump, with powerful 35 l/min air-flow.
-Capable of inflating a mid-sized car tire from flat to 30 Psi in under 3 minutes (time varies upon tire size).
-The pump is...
+- Premium features - New 2019 Improved Air Compressor with powerful pump with 38 l/min air-flow.
+Can inflate a mid-sized car tire from flat to 30 Psi in under 3 minutes with Auto Shut Off.
+Digital Tire...